xot/ElectraOne/DOCUMENTATION.md

 ## Preloaded presets

 Preloaded presets are stored in a dictionary ```DEVICES``` defined in ```Devices.py```.
 The keys of this dictionary are the names of devices as returned by ```device.class_name```.
 This is not perfect as MaxForLive devices return a generic Max device name and not the actual name of the device, so at the moment, presets for Max for Live devices cannot be preloaded.
-The same holds for chains.
+The same holds for racks.

 Using a device name as its key, the dictionary stores information about a preset as a ```PresetInfo``` object (defined in ```PresetInfo.py```).
 This is essentially a tuple containing the E1 preset JSON as a string, and CC map.